Personal Life and Early Career

 In 1995 she qualified as a barrister.
 For seventeen years Victoria worked in the Civil Service as a lawyer, and until November 2014 was head of the Government’s Justice and Security team.

-Every year, Victoria organises the church nativity service, which includes donkeys, sheep, chickens, a real baby and LOTS of children!
-She is a passionate advocate of buying locally produced goods and has enjoyed raising pigs, sheep and cattle for the table.
+Every year, Victoria organises the church nativity service, which includes donkeys, sheep, chickens, and, of course, a baby to play the part of Jesus!
+She is a passionate advocate of buying locally produced goods and has enjoyed raising pigs, sheep and cattle at home.
 The family are also partial to a pub lunch and can speak with knowledge on many pubs in the constituency.